 Learn about the importance of shifting tax from a center of compliance to a driver of strategy.

-Use this template to help you comply with the safeguards rule contained in the GLBA.
+Download and customize a template to help you comply with the safeguards rule and protect your clients’ personal information.

 This webcast discusses blockchain technology and teaches you how to master current tax issues, anticipate new challenges and create value.

 For many tax professionals, tax preparation software is their single most important technology tool.
 Return preparers depend on their software to apply the complex rules of federal and state tax laws accurately.
 To help tax practitioners find the best software solution for their firm’s size, client complexity and budget, The Tax Adviser and Journal of Accountancy releases an annual survey of preparers’ ratings, likes and dislikes of their tax preparation software.